Is this tutorial for you?

 Depending on your volume of code and the size of your team, you will fall into one of the following cases:

-Trial - Standalone
+Standalone - Trial -

 Single user & small projects